 Automated market maker method (AMM)

-Here, the trading pool is a liquidity pool that essentially follows the principle of demand and supply.
+The trading pool n AMM is a liquidity pool that essentially follows the principle of demand and supply.
 Each time a trader buys a token, the liquidity pool gradually increases the price of that specific token.
-Whereas each time a trader sells a token, the pool gradually decreases its price.
-This way, the exchange system operates/goes fully automated, which eliminates counterparty and security risks.
+Each time a trader sells a token, the pool gradually decreases its price.
+This way, the exchange system becomes fully automated, eliminating counterparty and security risks.

-Swap facilitates the instant exchange of two different tokens that belong to two unique blockchain protocols without the need of commencing the traditional crypto-to-fiat exchange or token migration.
-It allows users to swap tokens/assets directly from the official private key wallet or the trading account itself.
-In-wallet exchange offers multiple benefits for the traders such as non-custodial, on-chain exchange, faster transactions, and zero network fees.
+Swap facilitates the instant exchange of two non-native tokens between two unique blockchain protocols without the need of commencing the traditional crypto-to-fiat exchange or token migration.
+It allows users to swap tokens directly from the official private key wallet or the trading account.
+In-wallet exchange offers multiple benefits for the traders, such as non-custodial trading, on-chain exchange, faster transactions, and zero network fees.